ocaml/flexdll/README.md

 only about symbols that comes from the main program, but also about symbols exported by the DLL it loads.
-This is needed to implement the `flexdll_dlsym` function, but also to deal with import tables that mentions symbols defined in previously loaded DLLs (for which the `FLEXDLL_RTLD_GLOBAL` was used).
-So the wrapper does not only produce an import table for DLLs, but also an export table:
+This is needed to implement the `flexdll_dlsym` function, but also to deal with import tables that mention symbols defined in previously loaded DLLs (for which the `FLEXDLL_RTLD_GLOBAL` was used).
+So the wrapper produces not only an import table for DLLs, but also an export table:

 ```console